Ready Player One | In Defense of a Bad Movie | Source Code

 The whole plot is built on the idea that these egg-hunting heroes can interpret the clues Halliday left behind so they can get the next key to unlock the next gate and finally reach the reward.
 This is mostly done through crude and simple four-line rhyming poems, which Cline/Wade is quick to point out is a quatrain.
 During the middle section of the book, a particular quatrain is repeated more than half a dozen times across the course of several chapters, with some of the four lines separated and repeated individually in the paragraph to really focus on them.
 If you want to make your readers engaged with your cryptic poem, I do not suggest having the narrator stare at the poem, pull the individual lines out, and repeat the lines both individually and collectively in the quatrain, over and over again.
 At the very least, don’t do that on the same page multiple times.
 Also, if you want your poem to truly be cryptic, I would recommend something more complex than a quatrain, in which you have a lot more room to play with the meanings and add red herrings.
 However, that would be too difficult to do and would also operate under the assumption that you respect your readers enough that you would provide them with enough context to the clues so they could figure it out with the character.

 His repetition of poems isn’t where Cline’s condescending view of his readers’ intelligence ends either.
 He also summarizes entire sections of text, as though we are not capable of understanding dialogue or characterization.
 For example, when Shoto meets up with Wade after the death of Daito, he explains that despite calling each other “brothers” they were not related by blood.
-A few paragraphs later, he then explains the origin of there friendship and further reiterates what he already said at the top of the exchange:
+A few paragraphs later, he then explains the origin of their friendship and further reiterates what he already said at the top of the exchange:

 “My relationship with Daito is difficult to explain.”
 He stopped to clear his throat.
 “We were not brothers.
 Not in real life.
 Just in the OASIS.
 Do you understand?
 We only knew each other online.
 I never actually met him…